elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 Logic for Handling Shared Locations
 When adding a new location, read the serialized NetworkX object from db, update the graph based on the new location.
 Filling the demand of a customer, reads the serialized NetworkX object from db.
 It adds the customer to the network object and returns batches that optimize profit.

+Satellite Logic:

+1. Create a subscription and confirm it.
+Confirmation takes up to one day.
+2. Update the image daily and store it in google storage and the path to the asset under site collection